GerritCodeReview/plugins_x-docs/src/main/resources/Documentation/config.md

 * `ASCIIDOCTOR`: `@PLUGIN@/asciidoctor.css`
 * `MARKDOWN`: `@PLUGIN@/markdown.css`

-Custom CSS files are *NOT* inherited from parent projects.
+If link:appendCss[appendCss] is set to true custom CSS files are inherited from parent projects.

 <a id="globalConfig">
 Global Configuration